everydayduffy/Wales_Seagrass_Example_Code/README.md

 Finally the results data frame is formatted to display the id of the classifications with the lowest RMSD scores.
 From this, one can determine which classification works best by revisiting the `combos` object to determine which layers were used in that particular classifier.

 **At this stage, the combinations of bands/layers and classes with the lowest RMSD scores are chosen as the candidate classifiers to further analyse.
-One for chosen for each RGB, RGB & Texture and OBIA.**
+One is chosen for each RGB, RGB & Texture and OBIA (only one is produced in the OBIA workflow).**

-#### Part 4: Statistics: Calculating Uncertainty
+#### Part 4: Bootstrapped statistics

+The `Bootstrapped_Statistics.R` script shows an example of the calculations of statistics on the differences between observed and classified coverages across quadrats.
+The script requires the following inputs: A classified raster, a set of polygons defining the locations of the qudrats in space, and a data.frame with information about the observed coverages in the quadrats.
+The script combines the input information, calculates differences between observed and classified cover, then performs bootstrapped statistics on the data.
+The output is the mean, SD and uncertainty for each iteration which can then be used for further calculations and graph creation.
+This script can be applied to classified rasters from any of the three classifiers used in the study.